W Basketball Coaching Staff

-Cash helped lead the Trojans to five straight Sun Belt West Division titles from 2009-13 and post-season appearances in five of the last six years, including back-to-back Sun Belt Tournament titles in 2011 and 2012.
+Cash helped lead the Trojans to five straight Sun Belt West Division titles from 2009-13 and post-season appearances in six of the last seven years, including Sun Belt Tournament titles in 2011, 2012 and 2015.

 At Byrd Middle School, Cash helped coach the eighth-grade girls’ basketball team to a district championship while also assisting the varsity girls’ team at Duncanville High School.
 Cash also served as the head coach for girls’ and boys’ cross country teams and as the assistant coach for the girls’ track and field team.